StefanosPoulidis/stefanospoulidis.github.io/_pages/about.md

 Before my academic pursuits, I embarked on an entrepreneurial journey, earning recognition on the Forbes 30 Under 30 list for Greece.
 I also contributed to women’s economic development through my public policy and education roles at MExoxo.

-I received a B.S. and M.Eng. in Electrical Engineering and Computer Science from the National Technical University of Athens.
+I received a B.S. and M.S. in Electrical and Computer Engineering from the National Technical University of Athens.
 My full CV is available [here](Stefanos_Poulidis_CV.pdf).

 **Research interests**

-human-AI collaboration, algorithmic advice, behavioral operations, policy learning
+behavioral \& data-driven operations management, human-AI collaboration, policy learning, service operations

 ## Research